Hamilton Principle for Chiral Anomalies in Hydrodynamics: Symmetries of equations of motion

 \subsection{Spacetime diffeomorphisms: equations of motions in the form of conservation laws}

 Next, we draw the consequences of the invariance under spacetime diffeomorphisms.
-On a general ground, a system coupled to vector potentials features the relation between the stress tensor and external potentials.
-At the end of this section, we recall the derivation of \eq{2.1}.
+On a general ground, a system coupled to vector potentials features the relation between the stress tensor { of the perfect fluid \eq{1.100}} and external potentials